Karnataka: Transport

 Air transport in Karnataka, as in the rest of the country, is still a fledgling but fast expanding sector.
-Karnataka has airports at Bangalore, Mangalore, Belgaum, Hubli, Hampi, Bellary, Gulbarga, and Mysore with international operations from Bangalore and Mangalore airports.
+Karnataka has airports at Bengaluru, Mangalore, Belgaum, Hubli, Hampi, Bellary, Gulbarga, and Mysore with international operations from Bengaluru and Mangalore airports.
 Shimoga and Bijapur airports are being built under the UDAN Scheme.

 Karnataka has a railway network with a total length of approximately 3089 km.
-Until the creation of the South-Western Railway Zone headquartered at Hubballi in 2003, the railway network in the state was in the Southern Railway zone, South-Central Railway Zone and Western Railway zone.
-Several parts of the state now come under the South Western Railway zone with 3 Railway Divisions at Bangalore, Mysore, Hubli, with the remainder under the Southern Railway zone and Konkan Railway Zone, which is considered one of India's biggest railway projects of the century due to the difficult terrain.
-Bangalore and other cities in the state are well-connected with intrastate and inter-state destinations.
+Until the creation of the South-Western Railway Zone headquartered at Hubli in 2003, the railway network in the state was in the Southern Railway zone, South-Central Railway Zone and Western Railway zone.
+Several parts of the state now come under the South Western Railway zone with 3 Railway Divisions at Bengaluru, Mysore, Hubli, with the remainder under the Southern Railway zone and Konkan Railway Zone, which is considered one of India's biggest railway projects of the century due to the difficult terrain.
+Bengaluru and other cities in the state are well-connected with intrastate and inter-state destinations.

 Karnataka has 11 ports, including the New Mangalore Port, a major port and ten minor ports, of which three were operational in 2012.
 The New Mangalore port was incorporated as the ninth major port in India on 4 May 1974.
 This port handled 32.04 million tonnes of traffic in the fiscal year 2006–07 with 17.92 million tonnes of imports and 14.12 million tonnes of exports.
 The port also handled 1015 vessels including 18 cruise vessels during the year 2006–07.
 Foreigners can enter Mangalore through the New Mangalore Port with the help of Electronic visa (e-visa).
 Cruise ships from Europe, North America and UAE arrive at New Mangalore Port to visit the tourist places across Coastal Karnataka.
 The port of Mangalore is among the 4 major ports of India that receive over 25 international cruise ships every year.

 The total lengths of National Highways and State Highways in Karnataka are 3973 and 9829 km, respectively.

 The state transport corporations, transports an average of 2.2 million passengers daily and employs about 25,000 people.
-The Karnataka State Road Transport Corporation (KSRTC) and The Bangalore Metropolitan Transport Corporation (BMTC) headquartered in Bangalore, The Kalyana Karnataka Road Transport Corporation (KKRTC) headquartered in Gulbarga, and The North Western Karnataka Road Transport Corporation (NWKRTC) headquartered in Hubballi are the 4 state-owned transport corporations.
+The Karnataka State Road Transport Corporation (KSRTC) and The Bengaluru Metropolitan Transport Corporation (BMTC) headquartered in Bengaluru, The Kalyana Karnataka Road Transport Corporation (KKRTC) headquartered in Gulbarga, and The North Western Karnataka Road Transport Corporation (NWKRTC) headquartered in Hubli are the 4 state-owned transport corporations.